 Graham Wood is Executive Editor of Digital Media for REALTOR® Magazine.
 He can be reached at email@example.com.

-Across the country, real estate pros wrestle with environmental challenges to sales.
+Across the country, real estate practitioners are empowering clients with knowledge when environmental challenges disrupt the transaction.

 Environmental issues affect real estate sales in myriad ways, from the increasing focus on energy-efficient buildings to the impact of droughts and hurricanes on home sales.
 As public perceptions about changing climate conditions, natural resource management, and other environmental threats are debated, practitioners can attest to the impact such factors are having on their business.
-In a recent survey conducted by the National Association of REALTORS®' Research department for REALTOR® Magazine, more than a quarter of respondents said they'd lost a deal because of an environmental issue.
+In a 2015 survey conducted by researchers at the National Association of REALTORS® for REALTOR® Magazine, more than a quarter of respondents said they'd lost a deal because of an environmental issue.
 Respondents cited flooding, protected wetland and waterways, and natural disasters as top environmental issues affecting transactions.

 Your clients surely look to you for guidance about how local environmental concerns may affect the cost of maintaining or selling a property or even the right to own it.
 The more knowledge you can acquire about the challenges facing your market, the better prepared you’ll be to help clients navigate the consequences of a changing planet.